darrylwest/cryptor/README.md

 ### Run Unit & Integration Test

-After a successfule build, you can run the unit and integration tests like this:
+After a successful build, you can run the unit and integration tests like this:

-'''
+'''bash
 ./build/unit
 ./build/integration
 '''